 – Know how and where reports will be used.
 What meetings will they drive?
 What level of detail will be needed?

-- Redesign reports and dashboards alongside the meeting “Terms of Reference” (click here for a sample meeting terms of reference) – do this with as many of the meeting members as possible.
+– Redesign reports and dashboards alongside the meeting “Terms of Reference” (meeting terms of reference template) – do this with as many of the meeting members as possible.
 If this isn’t possible then make sure you at least get their feedback.

 4) Make sure the reports are really simple and easy to understand.
-Use the BlinkChart approach to strip out unnecessary details and visual clutter.
+Use the BlinkReporting approach to strip out unnecessary details and visual clutter.

 5) Respond to feedback.
 The faster the better.
 You can rapidly undo all of your good work by ignoring broken or flawed KPIs, measure or reports.
 People rapidly lose faith when they don’t see problems being fixed rapidly and visibly.
 There’s a lot to do there, but the first step to better engagement is to improve at least one of these drivers, they don’t have to be perfect overnight, just better.
-You can get more practical help by following the hyperlinks above.
+You can get more practical help by following the hyperlinks above or take a look at KPI Checklists, my book on implementing KPIs practically.